Surrey's RCMP Members: Proud to Serve Our Community

 Surrey residents do not support this unwanted plan.
 Recent polling from Pollara Strategic Insights following the province's police transition announcement (news release available here) shows that:

-- A commanding 69% of BC NDP voters support Surrey retaining the RCMP, more than double the number of BC NDP voters who support proceeding with the Surrey Police Service (22%).
+• A commanding 69% of BC NDP voters support Surrey retaining the RCMP.

 Multiple earlier waves of polling also confirmed strong support for the Surrey RCMP, including:

-- If the Surrey Police Service transition were to continue, it would take more than three years to complete and cost residents an additional $235 million.
+• If the Surrey Police Service transition were to continue, it would take upwards of three years to complete and cost residents an additional $235 million, and $30 million more annually afterward.

-- The City of Surrey benefits through millions in federal subsidies and provincial tax exemptions by having the Surrey RCMP as their police service.
+• The City of Surrey benefits through millions in federal contributions and provincial tax exemptions by having the Surrey RCMP as their police service.
 Each year these savings average $22 million, that will be lost by having a new police service.
 Over five years, that is $110 million in lost revenues for the City that will need to be made up by the taxpayer.

 3. Big Tax Increases

-- This is in addition to tripling the property levy from $100 to $300 per homeowner, which has collected millions of additional dollars from taxpayers to fund a new police service, from $17 million in 2020, to a forecasted $50.7 million in 2025.
+• In 2021, the Capital Parcel Levy was increased from $100 to $300 per homeowner to pay for the police transition.
+This fund has collected millions of from taxpayers from $17 million in 2020 to a forecasted $52.2 million in 2025.